Main illustration: Jason Yim

 Messengers go way beyond live chat

-Maybe you think you’re already offering conversational relationships because you use a live chat tool.
+Maybe you think you’re already offering conversational relationships because you use live chat software.
 I want to make one thing clear: a basic live chat tool is not helping you deliver conversational experiences at the quality and the scale you need.
 You need a business messenger.

 If you’re using a basic live chat tool today, that’s like pulling out a flip phone in a room full of people with iPhones.
 Sure, it’s a phone and you can make a call with it, but that’s about all it can do.
 Live chat tools require your team to be available the minute someone starts a chat, placing a huge burden on your business.